parallel-search/15418-final-project/README.md

 # P* - Parallel A* (Aditya Kannan + Gabriel Lee)

 ### Summary
 We are going to implement a parallel implementation of A* and analyze the performance of the algorithm on both systems.
-We plan to implement our algorithm on both GPU and multi-core CPU platforms, for which we will use CUDA and OpenMP respectively.
+We plan to implement our algorithm on GPU using CUDA.

 ### Background
 A* is a single-source shortest path search algorithm used widely in AI and Robotics for graph search problems.
 It finds the fastest path in a (un)weighted (un)directed graph between two nodes and can therefore be useful for graph search and motion planning.
 With the right heuristic, A* has been proved to be a complete and optimal search algorithm.